-3 day Course Tuesday January 10th to Thursday January 12th 2023
+3 day Course Tuesday January 9th to Thursday January 11th 2024 tbc

-2 day Course Tuesday May 2nd to Wednesday 3rd May 2023.
+2 day Course Wednesday May 1st to Thursday 2nd May 2024 tbc.

 Driving on Fieldwork

 Drivers on fieldwork, whether using University vehicles, hire vehicles or their own car, must be suitably qualified and deposit a copy of their driving licence and relevant documents with Michelle Austin.
 They must also complete the relevant Department driving forms (see Driving at Work).
 Drivers on taught field courses take Advanced Driver Training.
 Stringent regulations exist for driving vehicles carrying undergraduates, so if you will be driving on a fieldtrip please contact Charlotte Kenchington or Michelle well in advance.